 A multi-disciplinary team of teachers, therapists, and support staff deliver a curriculum in English that is aligned with the IB PYP curriculum, which is used in all mainstream ESF schools; this has been designed to help students “achieve their individual learning targets”.
 The JCSRS team includes speech and language therapists, occupational therapists, a physiotherapist, and a music therapist.

 Each student has an Individual Education Plan (IEP) that focuses on literacy, numeracy, communication, and personal and social education.
 The school also adopts modules from the ASDAN Towards Independence programme, which is designed specifically for young people who have learning difficulties and disabilities.
 ASDAN covers academic, personal, social, recreational, and independence skills.
 The school also offers a programme of extra-curricular activities including swimming, football, dance, and yoga.

 In the school’s own words,

 “We have a strong focus on literacy and numeracy as well as providing opportunities for independence through living skills, community learning and a vocational education programme.”

 Founded in 1986, SRJCS is named after Sarah Roe, who was a well-known occupational therapist in Hong Kong, and the building was donated by the Hong Kong Jockey Club.
-Facilities at the Kowloon City campus include a hydrotherapy pool, multi-sensory room, kitchen, sensory integration room, independent living skills room, art room, music and drama zone.
+Facilities at the Kowloon City campus include a hydrotherapy pool, multi-sensory room, kitchen, sensory integration room, independent living skills room, art room, and music and drama zone.

 Admission and fees

-Admission is decided by a panel of special educational needs advisers, educational psychologists, a school principal and SEN specialists from the learning support centres and Jockey Club Sarah Roe School.
+Admission is decided by a panel of special educational needs advisers, educational psychologists, a school principal, and SEN specialists from the learning support centres and Jockey Club Sarah Roe School.